-In November 2018, we entered in a credit agreement with Wells Fargo Bank, N.A. and certain other lenders (the "2019 Credit Agreement") which provides for revolving loan commitments of up to \$50.0 million (the "2019 Revolving Credit Facility").
-The \$0.4 million and \$5.0 million of borrowings under the 2019 Revolving Credit Facility as of March 31, 2021 and June 30, 2020, respectively, bear interest, at our option, at a rate equal to: (i) LIBOR (subject to 1.0% floor) plus 3.0% margin or (ii) the greatest of (a) the Federal Funds Rate plus 0.5% (b) LIBOR rate plus 1.0%, or (c) the Lender's prime rate, plus 2.0% margin.
-The 2019 Revolving Credit Facility matures on November 2, 2023.
-As of March 31, 2021 and June 30, 2020, we had approximately \$49.6 million and \$45.0 million, respectively, of borrowing capacity under this facility, subject to liquidity covenants.
+In November 2018, we entered in a credit agreement with Wells Fargo Bank, N.A. and certain other lenders (the "Credit Agreement") which provides for revolving loan commitments of up to \$50.0 million (the "Revolving Credit Facility").
+The \$5.0 million of borrowings under the Revolving Credit Facility as of June 30, 2020 bear interest, at our option, at a rate equal to: (i) LIBOR (subject to 1.0% floor) plus 3.0% margin or (ii) the greatest of (a) the Federal Funds Rate plus 0.5% (b) LIBOR rate plus 1.0%, or (c) the Lender's prime rate, plus 2.0% margin.
+The Revolving Credit Facility matures on November 2, 2023 and the interest rate was 4.0% as of June 30, 2020.
+As of June 30, 2020, we had \$45 million of borrowing capacity under this facility, subject to liquidity covenants.

-Borrowings under the 2019 Credit Agreement are guaranteed by our subsidiary, Pride Guarantor Inc. and certain of our other subsidiaries.
+Borrowings under the Credit Agreement are guaranteed by our subsidiary, Pride Guarantor Inc. and certain of our other subsidiaries.
 These borrowings are secured by liens and security interests on substantially all of the assets of existing and future material domestic subsidiaries of Pride Guarantor Inc.

-On September 2, 2020, we amended the 2019 Credit Agreement to also provide for a \$25.0 million term loan (the "2019 Term Loan").
-The proceeds from the 2019 Term Loan were used for general corporate purposes and our acquisition of Paltech Solutions (doing business as 7Geese) in September 2020.
-The 2019 Term Loan bears interest, at our option, at a rate equal to: (i) LIBOR (subject to 1.0% floor) plus 4.25% margin prior to the third anniversary or 4.0% after the third anniversary or (ii) the greatest of (a) the Federal Funds Rate plus 0.5% (b) LIBOR rate plus 1.0%, or (c) the Lender's prime rate, plus 3.25% margin prior to the third anniversary or 3.0% after the third anniversary.
-The 2019 Term Loan requires quarterly principal repayments of \$62,500 beginning December 31, 2020 and matures on November 2, 2023.
-As a result of the amendment, the interest rate on the 2019 Revolving Credit Facility was adjusted to bear interest at the same rate as the 2019 Term Loan.
-As of March 31, 2021, the interest rate was 5.25% and we had approximately \$24.9 million of outstanding debt relating to our 2019 Term Loan.
+On September 2, 2020, we amended the Revolving Credit Facility to also provide for a \$25.0 million term loan (the "Term Loan").
+The proceeds from the Term Loan were used for general corporate purposes and our acquisition of Paltech Solutions (doing business as 7Geese) in September 2020.
+The Term Loan bears interest, at our option, at a rate equal to: (i) LIBOR (subject to 1.0% floor) plus 4.25% margin prior to the third anniversary or 4.0% after the third anniversary or (ii) the greatest of (a) the Federal Funds Rate plus 0.5% (b) LIBOR rate plus 1.0%, or (c) the Lender's prime rate, plus 3.25% margin prior to the third anniversary or 3.0% after the third anniversary.
+The Term Loan requires quarterly principal repayments of \$62,500 beginning December 31, 2020 and matures on November 2, 2023.
+As a result of the amendment, the interest rate on the Revolving Credit Facility was adjusted to bear interest at the same rate as the Term Loan.

-The 2019 Credit Agreement contains financial covenants, which are reviewed for compliance on a quarterly basis, including a minimum liquidity covenant, a minimum trailing twelve-month recurring revenue covenant, a minimum EBITDA covenant, that, upon our election, requires us to maintain a total leverage ratio of no greater than the greater of (i) 7.50:1.00 and (ii) the ratio that is equal to 130% of the total leverage ratio as of the date of such election.
+The Revolving Credit Facility contains financial covenants, which are reviewed for compliance on a quarterly basis, including a minimum liquidity covenant, a minimum trailing twelve-month recurring revenue covenant, a minimum EBITDA covenant, that, upon our election, requires us to maintain a total leverage ratio of no greater than the greater of (i) 7.50:1.00 and (ii) the ratio that is equal to 130% of the total leverage ratio as of the date of such election.
 As of June 30, 2020, we were in compliance with all covenants.
+See "Description of Certain Indebtedness and Other Obligations-Senior Secured Credit Facilities" for more information about the financial covenants.